 George Jones was joined by his son (Alphonso) Henry Jones, who continued the business in Leicester Street.
 In the 1850s Henry went into partnership with George Bonham, and the company became known as Jones and Bonham.
 This was the beginning of the firm's association with the Bonham family which was to last for five generations.
 The Bonhams came from Whittlesbury in Northamptonshire where Samuel Bonham was a gamekeeper.
 His son John, born in 1815, was appointed Deputy Keeper of the Dulwich Picture Gallery, the origins of the family's links to the art world.

-During the 1840s the company had started handling paintings as well as prints, and then metalware and jewellery.
-Later nineteenth century sales, varied from Delft, Wedgewood and Worcester china, brassware, arms and armour, furniture and carved oak to 'High Class Wines', paintings, prints and oleographs.
+During the 1840s the company had started handling paintings as well as prints, and then metalware and jewelry.
+Later nineteenth century sales, varied from Delft, Wedgewood and Worcester china, brassware, arms and armor, furniture and carved oak to 'High Class Wines', paintings, prints and oleographs.

 This expansion required more space and the company moved to 410 Oxford Street (renumbered 65 Oxford Street in 1880).
 In 1861 the plain Georgian shop premises were rebuilt with fashionable Italian façades.
 Inside, a series of auction rooms stretched right through to the houses on the north side of Soho Square.